heroroy/MCP-Net/README.md

 This runs preprocessing → model inference → visualization on the toy dataset.

 ---
-ould you like me to also prepare the **GitHub Release Notes text** (so you can paste it directly when you make your v1.0.0 release)?
+Would you like me to also prepare the **GitHub Release Notes text** (so you can paste it directly when you make your v1.0.0 release)?
 ```